OliPi-Project/olipi-moode/README.md

 ## ✨ Features

-- **Now Playing UI**: Displays the current track, metadata, playback status, hardware info, etc. Media controls, add/remove favorites (follows the playlist configured in Moode), playback modes, renderers (Bluetooth, Airplay, and UPNP), search for the currently playing artist in the music library… And a little extra: Logs radio track titles (via the "favorites" button) into a text file to list them in the menu, and lets you search them via yt-dlp and replay them via a local stream/radio (no download).
+- **Now Playing UI**: Displays the current track, metadata, playback status, hardware info, etc. Media controls, add/remove favorites (follows the playlist configured in Moode), playback modes, renderers (Bluetooth, Airplay, and UPNP), search for the currently playing artist in the music library… And a little extra: Logs radio track titles (via the "favorites" button) into a text file to list them in the menu, and lets you search them via Youtube and replay them via a local stream/radio (without download).
 - **Browser UI**: Browse the mpd music library, search, move, copy, delete to/from local or USB storage.
 - **Playlist/Queue UI**: Display and manage the playback queue.
 Can create or replace Playlist from queue.
+- **LIRC Installation and Configuration Script.**
+- **GPIO button, rotary encoder and MPR121 capcitive touch sensor support.** (configuration via config.ini)
-- **Configuration help and IR remote mapping**: Assisted and fully customizable LIRC configuration with conflict detection.
-Ability to add custom actions to unused keys in OliPi MoOde (see the `handle_custom_key` function in `media_key_actions.py`... *to be made more user-friendly*).
+- **Ability to add custom actions to unused keys directly from the Library Browser screen.**
-- **GPIO button and rotary encoder support** using `rpi-lgpio` .
-Enable and configure pins in `config.ini`.

 ## 📦 System requirements